Yumps/Japanese-Quiz-Trainer/README.md

 ﻿# Welcome to Manabu!
  A Quiz based app for learning Japanese.
+ **Fun Fact:** "Manabu" or "学ぶ" means Learn!
+ This app will only be teaching basic Japanese currently using Hiragana and Katakana, Kanji will be implemented later.

  ## Details
  This app will provide several ways of learning Japanese such as: